mattiasw/ExifReader/README.md

 After that, the transpiled, concatenated and minified ES5 file will be in the `dist` folder together with a sourcemap file.

+### Type definitions

+Type definitions for TypeScript are included in the package.

 Usage
 -----